bobthechemist/feathercm/docs/source/intro.rst

 Why FeAtHEr-Cm?
 ~~~~~~~~~~~~~~~

-When exploring platforms that could be useful for introducing chemists it scientific instrumentation design, I wanted something that was relatively inexpensive, easy to operate, established, and supported by a larger community.
+When exploring platforms that could be useful for introducing chemists to scientific instrumentation design, I wanted something that was relatively inexpensive, easy to operate, established, and supported by a larger community.
 The `feather platform <https://learn.adafruit.com/adafruit-feather>`_ by Adafruit Industries checks all of those boxes *plus* provides a cross-compatible platform with a vast array of tools already available.
 The flexibility comes at a cost, however, and that is the array of choices that can be made is a bit overwhelming.
 To bring some focus to the project, I have made two design decisions:

 * The microcontroller board that will serve as the brains of any FeAtHEr-Cm instrument is the M4 Express and there is no intention to make activities compatible with other microcontrollers.
 * All programming will be done in `Circuit Python <circuitpython.org>`_